Our Services

 Helpful Resources

-Night sweats and broken sleep are often tied to autonomic nervous system dysregulation that triggers temperature spikes, adrenaline surges, a racing heart, and abrupt awakenings.
+Night sweats and frequent waking are commonly linked to autonomic nervous system dysregulation, which can cause sudden temperature spikes, adrenaline surges, a racing heart, and abrupt awakenings during sleep.

 One important — and often overlooked — factor behind night sweats and waking up frequently is your autonomic nervous system (ANS).
 This system controls automatic body functions like heart rate, breathing, digestion, and temperature regulation.
 When it becomes dysregulated, your sleep can suffer.